Senators warn of 'urgent' threat to US elections

 The committee has recommended that state election officials receive security clearances that will enable them to be briefed by federal officials on sensitive information.

-Nielsen said DHS intended to issue clearances to three election officials per state, but - to date - only 20 of 150 had gotten such clearances, though, she added, "If we have intelligence, we will read appropriate state officials that day, not waiting for clearances."
+Nielsen said DHS intended to issue clearances to three election officials per state, but to date only 20 of 150 had gotten such clearances, although, she added, "If we have intelligence, we will read appropriate state officials that day, not waiting for clearances."

 Several senators also pushed for all states to have a backup paper ballot system, so an auditable trail is left in the event of a system failure or breach.